kappyio/zoomrando/README.md

 Get help / usage info:

     ./zoomrando.py -h

-    usage: zoomrando.py [-h] [-n N] participants rows cols
+    usage: zoomrando.py [-h] [-n NUM] participants rows cols

     Produce a list of random grid coordinates for participants in a zoom meeting.
     Uses Zoom's "Gallery View".

     positional arguments:
       participants       How many participants are in the meeting? rows               How many rows do you see in gallery view? cols               How many columns do you see in gallery view?

     optional arguments:
-      -h, --help    show this help message and exit
-      -n N          How many results would you like?
-Default is all (#Not yet working)
+      -h, --help         show this help message and exit -n NUM, --num NUM  How many results would you like returned?
+Default behavior is to return all results

 <p>
 Example Run.
 Imagine you're in a meeting with 146 participants.
 You're in grid view and you see 5 rows and 4 columns.
 Here's how you'd generate a random list